wp-plugins/admin-ui-simplificator/readme.txt

 = Usage =

-* Install, Activate & Enable the plugin
+* Install and Activate the plugin
 * Create a separate account for your client
-* The client logs in and sees clean admin area
+* Everybody except the user who activated the plugin will sees the simplified WordPress admin area

 = Demo =